gega/pq/README.md

 # pq
 priority queue for fixed number of entities

-malloc-free priority queue for embedded systems, implemented as a set o macros, supports only gcc currently.
-Not protected with locks, not thread safe.
+- malloc-free
+- single header
+- gcc only
+- not thread safe

 ## Configuration